anovos/anovos-docs/docs/community/contributing/index.md

 ### Write Thorough Commit Messages

 Help reviewers know what you're contributing by writing good commit messages.
-To standardize how things are done, your first line of your commit is your _subject_, followed by a blank line, then a message describing what the commit does.
-We use the following guidelines suggested [by Chris Beams](https://chris.beams.io/posts/git-commit/):

-#### Commit messages

-The first line of the commit message is the _subject_, this should be followed by a blank line and then a message describing the intent and purpose of the commit.
-These guidelines are based upon a [post by Chris Beams](https://chris.beams.io/posts/git-commit/).
+The first line of the commit message is the subject; this should be followed by a blank line and then a message describing the intent and purpose of the commit.
+We based these guidelines on a [post by Chris Beams](https://chris.beams.io/posts/git-commit/).

 When you commit, you are accepting our DCO: